kubestash/docs/docs/guides/workloads/application/index.md

 ```

-Hence, we can see from the above output that the deleted resour has been restored successfully from the backup.
+Hence, we can see from the above output that the deleted resources have been restored successfully from the backup.

 ## Cleaning Up